datauniverses/Q-Learning-from-scratch/README.md

- <h1>Performance </h1>
+ # Performance
 The bot has shown impressive results in solving the Taxi Game in Open AI Gym, achieving high scores and completing the game with optimal efficiency.
-You can see the bot in action and its performance in this YouTube video:        https://www.youtube.com/watch?v=fR17LTfRjQ4
+You can see the bot in action and its performance in this YouTube video:        [Youtube](https://www.youtube.com/watch?v=fR17LTfRjQ4)

- <h1> Support</h1>
+ # Support
-If you find this project useful, please consider supporting me at https://www.paypal.me/jameelaboyousef?country.x=JO&locale.x=en_US
+If you find this project useful, please consider supporting me at [Paypal](https://www.paypal.me/jameelaboyousef?country.x=JO&locale.x=en_US)